Feed the Long-Term Pipeline for Metals

 I don’t live in Toronto.
 If I am chosen as a semi-finalist for the expo or as a finalist, will my travel and accommodation be covered?

-Only the three finalists selected to take part in the live #DisruptMining finale will be reimbursed for reasonable pre-approved travel and accommodation expenses in Toronto, up to a maximum of CAD$5,000, and subject to providing reasonable documentation to substantiate the expenses.
+Only the four finalists selected to take part in the live #DisruptMining finale will be reimbursed for reasonable pre-approved travel and accommodation expenses in Toronto, up to a maximum of CAD$5,000, and subject to providing reasonable documentation to substantiate the expenses.

 I have an established company – can I submit an application?